 The child’s safety has always been our first priority when designing the WW.
 For this reason, we have chosen only high quality, non-toxic, materials for each component of the WW.
 The Willa Walker meets Consumer Products Safety Commission (CPSC) safety standards.
 Used as intended, it is both safe and reliable.

 The WW is not intended to replace crawling.
 Don’t use it for any more time than you would have spent bent over straining your back.
 This way you will mimic tried-and-true parental involvement in development.

 Extremely!
 The guys behind this thing are super eco-conscious dudes.
 It is constructed of sustainable wood and cloth.
 Things are done on small scale and local.
 The packaging is upcycled.
 The karma is solid.

 When is my baby ready for the WW?

-Your baby is ready for the WW when they demonstrate interest in cruising around while holding your fingers and can grip the rings on their own.
-This usually occurs sometime after the baby is 7 months old.
+Your baby is ready for the WW when they already are cruising around while holding your fingers or furniture AND can support their own weight AND can grip the rings on their own.
+This usually occurs sometime after the baby is 9 months old.